Drizzle Next Guide

 - drizzle - sql migrations

-- lib - configuration and utilities
+- lib - utilities and configuration

 - public - static assets